Introduces an annotation type to the program, which can be used to annotate targeted elements.

 values, without duplicates, for the value()

-element of @Target
+element of @Target.

-annotation may never include
+@Target annotation may never include

 duplicate elements in the array passed as an argument for its value()